INTERESTED IN RESEARCHING, TEACHING, OR STUDYING IN ONE OF 140+ COUNTRIES FOR A YEAR AFTER YOU GRADUATE?

 2020 Session Schedule

 Interested in researching, teaching, or studying for a year abroad after you graduate in one of 140+ countries?
-Join URF advisors as they kick off Fulbright Week with a discussion on the three opportunities available (research, teaching English, studying for a Master’s degree) across 140+ countries.
+Join URF advisors as they kick off Fulbright Week with a virtual discussion on the three opportunities available (research, teaching English, studying for a Master’s degree) across 140+ countries.
 This session will provide information on the campus application process, timeline for preparing and submitting an application, resources available to you on and off campus, application tips and advice on selecting a program/country, and provide an overview of the Fulbright selection process from start to finish.

 I’m interested in teaching English abroad, but I’ve never taught before!
 How can I create a strong application?
 Teaching experience is not a requirement for the Fulbright ETA!
 In other words, whether you have significant or scarce teaching experience, you can be a competitive candidate for this award.
 Join us to learn more about the Fulbright application process and, specifically, the English Teaching Assistantship.
 In this session, URF will discuss how to put your best professional candidacy forward, and how to frame your undergraduate experience in ways that speak to your potential as a teacher.